|UPDATED: May 21, 2023

 before his passing, he asked his friend, Henry Sandoz, to care for the

-living in Oregon who argued the cross was unconstitutional, because it
+was unconstitutional, because it

 was located on government land.
 Lower federal courts agreed, ordering

-happen.
+transfer.
 Liberty Institute stepped in and filed an amicus

 brief at the U.S. Supreme Court on behalf of the VFW, The American